HandBrake/HandBrake-docs/source/docs/en/1.3.0/technical/video-nvenc.markdown

 ## Advanced options

-The Nvidia Nvenc hardware encoder has a limited set of advanced encoder options.
+The NVIDIA NVENC hardware encoder has a limited set of advanced encoder options.
 Generally speaking, it is not recommended to change these parameters, as the built-in presets offer a good range of options for common uses.

 From HandBrake’s command line interface, use the `--encopts` parameter as follows: